lfrei/kafka-training/ksql.md

 ## Create a Stream from another Stream for Sensors and Motors

-Now create separate Streams for sensors and motors using the existing `myplant_sensors_stream` Stream:
+Now create separate Streams for sensors and motors using the existing `myplant_stream` Stream:

 ```
 CREATE STREAM myplant_sensors_stream